alielw/APS-NGS-day1-PM/README.md

 **--no-mixed** For paired reads, only report read alignments if both reads in a pair can be mapped (by default, if TopHat cannot find a concordant or discordant alignment for both reads in a pair, it will find and report alignments for each read separately; this option disables that behavior).

-Tophat outputs a BAM file with the alignment information for each read.
+Tophat outputs a BAM file with the alignment information for each read (accepted_hits.bam).

 ## b.
 PRACTICAL ACTIVITY